 A quick look at Saudi women shows that the extent to which they wear what westerners would perceive as a ‘traditional’ abaya varies quite a lot.
 The colour issue aside some women’s abayas are not much more than a long, light coat in an array of colours and left completely open while others are completely covered in black from head to foot, even wearing gloves.
 Many expat women dislike the abaya.
 I don’t resent wearing it as such, (it means I am not going to get sunburn) but I do resent the fact that I have no say in the matter (though I would probably wear an abaya or other similarly modest clothing as a matter of courtesy even if not required to).
 That said everyone who comes to KSA knows the rules and accepts them when they arrive.
 Even Saudi women have a love/hate relationship with their abayas, embracing what is good about the garment while struggling with the problems it can create (tripping over, catching in escalators, trailing sleeves, overheating etc).

 As soon as you are through a door and into a private space it is perfectly acceptable to remove your abaya as long as invited to do so by your hosts (be guided by them).
 Most women here will choose to do so although some will prefer to retain their headcovering and/or their abaya, it is all a matter of personal preference.
-It can be very strange to step through a door and remove it only to mingle in a large open space that is perfectly visible from the ‘street’.

 |Men also tend to dress conservatively and traditionally.|